-22.1 The LPSV seeks to ensure that new forms of development avoid unacceptable risks from pollution to humans and other species.
+- 23.1 The LPSV seeks to ensure that new forms of development avoid unacceptable risks from pollution to humans and other species.
 Paragraph C of Policy DM 21 of the LPSV requires that potential contamination risks are properly considered and adequately mitigated before development proceeds.
-Policy RP4 of the ALP is consistent with this approach, whereby potential contaminants are required to be identified and if necessary, appropriately mitigated.

-- 22.2 The application is accompanied by a ground investigation report, which considers the potential contamination risks present on the site. - 22.3 The reports conclude that no elevated concentrations of contaminations have been found and the works are unlikely to present a potentially significant risk to human health.
-Furthermore, monitoring has not indicated any abnormal concentrations of ground gas, therefore no gas protection measures are considered necessary. - 22.4 The Councils Geo-technical Team have considered the reports and agree with their findings in principle.
-The team have added that imported soils are likely to be required to provide suitable growing conditions for landscaped areas these soils must be tested.
-A condition is therefore recommended to secure Remediation Method Statements and Verification reports. - 22.5 The standard condition suggested by the Geo-technical Team seeks to ensure that if discoloured or odorous soils are encountered on the application site, or if hazardous materials or significant quantities of non-soil forming materials found during development works, then development will cease until the risks are fully investigated and evaluated.
-If necessary, an appropriate scheme to mitigate the potential risks will be submitted to and approved in writing by the Local Planning Authority. - 22.6 The proposed condition will ensure compliance with the provisions of paragraph C of policy DM 21 of the LPSV and with Policy RP4 of the ALP. - 22.7 Following this advice and on the basis of the evidence submitted by the applicant, the proposal is compliant with paragraph C of Policy DM 21 of the LPSV and with Policy RP4 of the ALP.
+Policy RP4 of the ALP is consistent with this approach, whereby potential contaminants are required to be identified and if necessary, appropriately mitigated. - 23.2 The application is accompanied by a ground investigation report, which considers the potential contamination risks present on the site. - 23.3 The reports conclude that elevated concentrations of TPHs and sulphides were found at shallow sampling levels.
+Monitoring has not indicated any abnormal concentrations of ground gas, therefore no gas measures are considered necessary. - 23.4 The Councils Geo-technical Team have considered the reports and agree with their findings that there will be no significant risk to human health as a result of the proposal.
+A condition is recommended to secure Remediation Method Statements and Verification reports.
+These reports must also include chemical analysis at a deeper level in areas of identified contamination.

+- 23.5 The standard condition suggested by the Geo-technical Team seeks to ensure that if discoloured or odorous soils are encountered on the application site, or if hazardous materials or significant quantities of non-soil forming materials found during development works, then development will cease until the risks are fully investigated and evaluated.
+If necessary, an appropriate scheme to mitigate the potential risks will be submitted to and approved in writing by the Local Planning Authority. - 23.6 The proposed condition will ensure compliance with the provisions of paragraph C of policy DM 21 of the LPSV and with Policy RP4 of the ALP. - 23.7 Following this advice and on the basis of the evidence submitted by the applicant, the proposal is compliant with paragraph C of Policy DM 21 of the LPSV and with Policy RP4 of the ALP.

-23. Historic Environment - Archaeology
+24. Historic Environment - Archaeology

-- 23.1 The LPSV recognises that Epping Forest District benefits from a rich and varied historic environment, including historic remains.
-Where proposals could potentially affect archaeological remains, preference is given to their preservation since these remains are finite and irreplaceable. - 23.2 Policy DM 7 of the LPSV seeks to ensure that heritage assets (including archaeological remains) are conserved or enhanced in a manner appropriate to their significance. - 23.3 To investigate potential impacts on the historic environment the application is supported by a Heritage Statement which assess the potential for archaeological deposits within the site. - 23.4 The historic maps have shown that some buildings were evident within the site on the Tithe Map of 1838 and that there was a standing historic building within the site visible on the First Edition Ordnance Survey Map.
-Given these findings, the Historic Environment Team at ECC have recommended a further scheme of archaeological investigation be secured by condition.

-23.5 Subject to these conditions, the proposed development is compliant with policy DM 7 of the LPSV and the proposals would conserve any heritage assets of archaeological significance.
+- 24.1 The LPSV recognises that Epping Forest District benefits from a rich and varied historic environment, including historic remains.
+Where proposals could potentially affect archaeological remains, preference is given to their preservation since these remains are finite and irreplaceable. - 24.2 Policy DM 7 of the LPSV seeks to ensure that heritage assets (including archaeological remains) are conserved or enhanced in a manner appropriate to their significance. - 24.3 To investigate potential impacts on the historic environment the application is supported by a Heritage Statement which assess the potential for archaeological deposits within the site. - 24.4 The historic maps have shown that there has been little disturbance within the car park area of the application site since at least the mid nineteenth century.
+The proximity of the application area to the medieval centre of Epping, and the existence of buildings within the site on the First Edition Ordnance Survey Map of 1871 indicates the potential for surviving medieval and post medieval archaeological remains being impacted by the proposed development.
+Given these findings, the Historic Environment Team at ECC have recommended a further scheme of archaeological investigation be secured by condition. - 24.5 Subject to these conditions, the proposed development is compliant with policy DM 7 of the LPSV and the proposals would conserve any heritage assets of archaeological significance.

-24. Ecology
+25. Ecology